aarushi4225/Data-Analysis-Project-Economics/README.md

 - **Statsmodels:** For more detailed statistical analysis of the linear regression model.
 - **NumPy:** For numerical operations (implicitly used by Pandas).

 ## Data Source

 The code assumes that the GDP data and related economic parameters are stored in an Excel file (`DOC-20250324-WA0010..xlsx`).
-The file should contain columns for GDP and the chosen economic parameters (C, G, I, NX).
+The file contained columns for GDP and the chosen economic parameters (C, G, I, NX).

-**Note:** The specific file path in the code (`/content/DOC-20250324-WA0010..xlsx`) might need to be adjusted based on the location of your data file.